MichaelMueller/ReportGenerator/readme.md

     "dcmsend_exe_additional_options": [],           // additional options for the dcmsend, see https://support.dcmtk.org/docs/dcmsend.html
     "dcm_send_ip": null, 							// dcmsend ip destination, HINT: if this is null, no dcmsend command will be issued "dcm_send_port": null,  						// dcmsend port
-    "dcm_send_dcm_sr": false                        // whether to send the original SR report also
+    "dcm_send_dcm_sr": false,                       // whether to send the original SR report also, "output_file_name": null						// the file name for output files (extension will be appended)